 Bulgur.
 When wheat kernels are steamed, dried, and crushed, this nutrient-dense whole grain is the delicious result.
 Bulgur, which comes in a fine, medium, or coarse grind, differs from cracked wheat in that it’s been precooked.
 In this light, lemony Bulgur, Cucumber, and Mint Salad, which is a fine addition to a take-along lunch, crunchy cucumber, chopped fresh mint, and cubed tomato provide color and flavor.

 Farro.
-An ancient Roman grain that’s high in fiber, this is a good choice at any meal.
-Thanks to a chewy texture and nutty taste that’s reminiscent of oats, versatile farro is an excellent option as a breakfast cereal or a good substitute for whole-wheat pasta in a variety of dishes The type of farro most commonly sold in supermarkets is semi-pearled, and it doesn’t need soaking.
+An ancient Roman grain that’s high in fiber, farro is a good choice at any meal.
+Thanks to a chewy texture and nutty taste that’s reminiscent of oats, versatile farro is an excellent option as a breakfast cereal or a good substitute for whole-wheat pasta in a variety of dishes.
+The type of farro most commonly sold in supermarkets is semi-pearled, and it doesn’t need soaking.
 When you’re in the mood for a seafood dinner, serve our Grilled Salmon with Farro Salad.
 The farro and salmon are tossed with parsley, scallions, lemon juice, olive oil, and orange zest.

 Quinoa.
-A superfood that hails from South America, quinoa is the highest in protein of all the grains.
+A superfood that originated in South America, quinoa is the highest in protein of all the grains.
 Considered a complete protein because it has all eight essential amino acids, quinoa has a light texture that makes it a natural for pilafs and salads.
 Pressed for time?
 Quinoa takes about half as long to cook as brown rice.
 When lightly toasted, it’s delicious in this walnut-topped Warm Quinoa Salad with Edamame and Tarragon.